petrakol/blockxpand-icp/docs/ARCHITECTURE.md

 The current architecture is functional but several enhancements would improve usability:

-1. **Front-end integration** – Build a lightweight Web UI that calls the canister via Candid or HTTP, letting users connect their wallet and trigger `claim_all_rewards`.
+1. **Enhanced front-end** – A minimal Web UI exists; extending it with richer analytics and settings would improve the user experience.
 2. **Persistent settings** – Store user preferences (e.g., favourite ledgers) in stable memory for a personalised experience.
 3. **Expanded metrics** – Export cycle usage per query and reward-claim statistics to aid monitoring.
 4. **Additional adapters** – Support upcoming DEXes or SNS token distributions so users can claim rewards from more sources.
 The generic `SnsAdapter` illustrates how new reward sources plug into the fetcher pipeline.